<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5163340&amp;fmt=gif">

 Two Rules For Effective Generic Subject Lines

-Great candidates get these generic emails sent to their inbox all the time.
+Great candidates get generic emails sent to their inboxes all the time.
 The recipient can tell that they are one of many people receiving the same message.
 But that doesn’t mean they can’t be effective if you adhere to some basic principles.

 In these subject lines used for mass messaging/emailing, it’s best to list particular things about the role in the title to try and entice people who will find a specific aspect of the role interesting.
-The focus can be either tools they will use, responsibilities they will have, the mission of the company, significance of the position, etc.
+The focus can be the tools they will use, the responsibilities they will have, the mission of the company, the significance of the position, etc.

-• “Be the first (insert job) on our team” — Informs the candidate that this is a brand new position and a chance to build it from the ground up.
+• “Be the first (insert job) on our team.” — Inform the candidate that this is a brand new position and a chance to build it from the ground up.

-• “Build new features, lead a team” — If a candidate loves taking new features in a leadership position, this will catch their eye.
+• “Build new features, lead a team” — If a candidate loves technical work and leadership, this will catch their eye.

 • “Help us bring technology to the masses” — Mission-driven.
 This is why we do what we do.